Rolas444/eStore/README.md

 VITE_APP_ID=
 ```

-#### run "npm install" at both directories then npm start in "/server" and "npm run dev" in "/client"
+#### run "npm install" at both directories then "npm start" in "/server" and "npm run dev" in "/client"